MORE BUYING GUIDES

 The Panasonic LUMIX DMC-ZS100K is a competent and adaptable camera that offers numerous advantages over the camera included in your smartphone.
 You should consider purchasing this camera if you prioritize maintaining a limited budget.
 Image quality is improved even though its sensor is not all that much larger than the image sensor in your smartphone.

-On top of having a bigger sensor, you also benefit from having a lens with an equivalent focal length ranging from 25 to 250 millimetres, giving you a superzoom focal length that is pretty long.
-Because it is configured in this way, it is perfectly perfect for travelling, and it undoubtedly provides you with features that aren’t offered by any smartphone.
+On top of having a bigger sensor, you also benefit from having a lens with an equivalent focal length ranging from 25 to 250mm, giving you a superzoom focal length that is pretty long.
+Because it is configured in this way, it is perfectly perfect for traveling, and it undoubtedly provides you with features that aren’t offered by any smartphone.

-The camera has a resolution of 20.1 megapixels, a CMOS sensor, a maximum ISO of 51200, an optical zoom range of 25-250 millimetres, and connectivity through Wi-Fi and Bluetooth.
+The camera has a resolution of 20.1 megapixels, a CMOS sensor, a maximum ISO of 51200, an optical zoom range of 25-250mm, and connectivity through Wi-Fi and Bluetooth.

 Olympus Tough TG-6